 - Summaries and analysis of the data post-ride

-The app is compatible with Andriod and Apple IOS, and it really does provide some useful information, plus some of the more technical stuff like rider power, cadence and torque.
-You can also track ride data and share with friends.
+The app is compatible with Andriod and Apple IOS, and it does provide some useful information, plus some of the more technical stuff like rider power, cadence and torque.
+You can also track ride data and share it with friends.

 The addition of GPS navigation is a great feature.
 But remember, you will need to get a suitable smartphone holder for your device – the Quad Lock is probably the best phone holder available for bikes.

-Conclusion of the Fazua Evation system
+Conclusion of the Fazua Evation System

 I prefer the Fazua Evation to the Mahle X35 ebikemotion system found on the Orbea Gain and other electric road bikes.
 I do like the X35 system, but having a motor and battery that can be removed in seconds means you can enjoy the best of both worlds.
 You no longer need an electric bike for commuting and a regular bike for weekend rides – you can have both in one!

 The small 36v 7ah (250Wh) battery is lightweight and easy to plug directly into the drive unit.
-The range of the battery will really depend on the rider, and how often the e-assist is used.
+The range of the battery will depend on the rider, and how often the e-assist is used.